Janssen Pharmaceuticals

 Johnson & Johnson Innovative Medicine (formerly Janssen Pharmaceuticals) is a Belgian pharmaceutical company headquartered in Beerse, Belgium, and wholly owned by Johnson & Johnson.
 It was founded in 1953 by Paul Janssen.

-In 1961, Janssen Pharmaceuticals was purchased by New Jersey–based American corporation Johnson & Johnson, and became part of Johnson & Johnson Pharmaceutical Research and Development (J&J PRD), later renamed to Janssen Research and Development, LLC (JRD), which conducts research and development activities related to a wide range of human medical disorders, including mental illness, neurological disorders, anesthesia and analgesia, gastrointestinal disorders, fungal infection, HIV/AIDS, allergies and cancer.
-Janssen and Ortho-McNeil Pharmaceutical have been placed in the Ortho-McNeil-Janssen group within Johnson & Johnson Company.
+In 1961, Janssen Pharmaceuticals was purchased by the New Jersey–based American corporation Johnson & Johnson.
+It became part of Johnson & Johnson Pharmaceutical Research and Development (J&J PRD), which was later renamed Janssen Research and Development, LLC (JRD).
+This division conducts research and development activities related to a wide range of human medical disorders, including mental illness, neurological disorders, anesthesia and analgesia, gastrointestinal disorders, fungal infections, HIV/AIDS, allergies, and cancer.
+Janssen and Ortho-McNeil Pharmaceutical were later placed into the Ortho-McNeil-Janssen group within Johnson & Johnson.